 - Post-operative care: After transplant, our program cares for children in the pediatric intensive care unit (PICU) at the Children’s Hospital.

 - Parent-child donation: Parents who donate a kidney to their child can visit the child in the PICU.
 We are located on the same hospital campus.

 For additional information about our kidney transplant program or to speak to someone about becoming a living kidney donor, please call 1-410-328-5408 or 1-800-492-5538.

-If you are interested in becoming a living kidney donor, please download our questionnaire.
+If you are interested in becoming a living kidney donor, please click below to download our questionnaire.

 For referring physicians: To refer a patient or get more information, please call 1-800-373-4111.
 A physician service representative from Consultation and Referral Services will direct your call to the appropriate physician or department.